-I find one thing they like or will tolerate and buy tons of it.
 Right now it’s mini cucumbers for some weird reason, and steamed broccoli for dinner most nights of the week.
 For a while, my 2 year old decided peas were good, so I’d just steam them for snacks and put them in a bowl.

 I know, weird, but I swear they’ll eat anything when they watch shows so I’m rolling with it.
 Plus, if they’ve snacked on veggies and fruit, I don’t feel any pressure to get some down them at meal times.

-Try adding peanut butter or a dipping sauce to get your picky toddler to eat more veggies
+5. Try adding peanut butter or a dipping sauce to get your picky toddler to eat more veggies

 If it’s any help, this is how I’ve dealt with celery.
 My four year old will eat it with peanut butter fine.
 My two year old just licks off the peanut butter.
 I got her to eat the celery by only putting a little on hers (knowing she would lick it off and want more).